Automotive industry in South Africa: Top-selling brands

-As of April 2025, the top-selling new vehicle brand in South Africa is Toyota, by a significant margin.
-In that month, Toyota was selling almost double the number of vehicles as runner-up Suzuki.
+The top-selling new vehicle brand in South Africa is Toyota, by a significant margin.
+Toyota consistently sells almost double the number of vehicles as the runner-up.
 Of the 42,401 new vehicles sold in South Africa in April 2025 (an increase of 11.9% year-over-year), Toyota had around a quarter (24%) of the market share.
-Sales figures by brand for May 2025 are in the table below.
+In June 2026, Toyota had approximately 20% market share.
+Sales figures by brand for July 2026 are below.